syradar/blog/src/content/docs/accessibility/accessibility.md

     - [EU Directive 2019/882 Swedish PDF](https://eur-lex.europa.eu/legal-content/SV/TXT/PDF/?uri=CELEX:32019L0882)
   - [Government Offices of Sweden: Implementation of the Accessibility Directive](https://www.regeringen.se/rattsliga-dokument/lagradsremiss/2022/08/genomforande-av-tillganglighetsdirektivet/): Swedish.
   - [Digin.nu: Introduction to the Accessibility Directive](https://digin.nu/lagkrav/introduktion-till-tillganglighetsdirektivet/): Swedish.
-- [ADA Web](https://www.ada.gov/resources/web-guidance/): The Americans with Disabilities Act's digital parts are similar to the EAA and
+- [ADA Web](https://www.ada.gov/resources/web-guidance/): The Americans with Disabilities Act's digital parts are similar to the EAA and WCAG 2 is often used as a benchmark for compliance.

 ## People